jince-francis/Lumen_privacy_policy/README.md

 We do not use your data for advertising, profiling, training machine-learning models, or any other purpose.

-## 4. Google Drive backup — what gets uploaded and where

-When you tap "Back up now" the app:

-- Serialises your diary entries (text, moods, tags, timestamps) into a single JSON file named `lumen_diary_backup.json`.
-- Uploads that file to the **Application Data Folder** of your Google Drive.
-This is a hidden folder that only the installed copy of Lumen on your authorised devices can read or write.
-It is not visible in your normal drive.google.com view.
-- Replaces any previous backup with the new one.

-**Photos are not currently uploaded** — only the diary database is backed up.
-If you uninstall the app, the photos remain only as long as you keep their copies elsewhere.

-The backup is stored within Google's infrastructure under *your* Google account.
-Their handling of that data is governed by Google's privacy policy: https://policies.google.com/privacy
+## 4. Cloud Storage via Firebase

+To provide seamless synchronization, your diary entries and attached media are stored in the cloud using Firebase, a secure backend service provided by Google.
+Firebase handles data storage securely within Google's infrastructure.
+You can learn more about how Google handles this data in the Google Privacy Policy: https://policies.google.com/privacy

 ## 5. Sharing of information

-We do not share, sell, rent, or trade any information with third parties.
-We have no servers and no database.
-The only data transfer the app performs is between your device and your own Google Drive account, initiated by you.
+We do not share, sell, rent, or trade any information with third parties for marketing or advertising purposes.
+We use third-party service providers like Firebase strictly to operate the app's infrastructure.
+They process your data only as necessary to provide the backend service.

 ## 6. Data security

-- Local data is stored in the app's private sandbox, which on modern Android is isolated from other apps.
+- Your data is synced over secure, encrypted connections (HTTPS).
-- App Lock (optional) requires a PIN or biometric to open the app.
+- App Lock (optional) requires a PIN or biometric to open the app on your device.
-- The PIN is stored as a SHA-256 hash, not in plain text.
+- The PIN is stored locally as a SHA-256 hash, not in plain text.
-- Drive uploads use HTTPS and are stored within Google's encrypted infrastructure.
+- Cloud data is hosted securely within Google's highly secure Firebase infrastructure.

 No system is perfectly secure.
-If you suspect your device or Google account has been compromised, please change your Google password and revoke Lumen's access from your Google account settings.
+If you suspect your account has been compromised, please change your credentials immediately.

 ## 7. Your rights and controls

 - **Read & edit** — all your entries are visible inside the app at any time.
 - **Delete an entry** — open the entry and tap "Delete entry".
-- **Delete the backup** — visit https://drive.google.com/drive/u/0/settings → "Manage apps" → find Lumen → "Delete hidden app data".
-Alternatively, tap "Disconnect" inside Lumen's Settings and the local copy of credentials is forgotten.
-- **Delete all local data** — uninstall the app, or use Android's app settings → Storage → Clear data.
-- **Revoke Drive access** — visit https://myaccount.google.com/permissions and remove Lumen.
+- **Delete your data** — you can request complete deletion of your account and all associated data by contacting us at jincefrancis63@gmail.com.
+- **Local data** — you can remove data cached on your device by uninstalling the app or clearing its data in Android settings.
 - **Request information** — email us at jincefrancis63@gmail.com with any privacy-related question; we will reply within 30 days.

 ## 8. Children's privacy